-Parameter Туре Description message UINT Windows mouse message being queried lExtraInfo LONG Value returned by GetMessageExtraInfo for the given message Mouse drivers that at have not been update ed to be compatible with pens may produce an other messages return FALSE.
+Parameter Туре Description message UINT Windows mouse message being queried lExtraInfo LONG Value returned by GetMessageExtraInfo for the given message

-Mouse drivers that have not been updated to be compatible with pens may produce an event that cannot be distinguished from a real pen event.
-This has a very low probability of occurring.

-This function returns TRUE if the given mouse event was generated by the pen driver.
-All
+- Note Mouse drivers that have not been updated to be compatible with pens may produce an event that cannot be distinguished from a real pen event.
+This has a very low probability of occurring. - Return Value This function returns TRUE if the given mouse event was generated by the pen driver.
+All other messages return FALSE.